BonoboPLC/lojjo_wiki/administration/games/lottorace.md

 The **Entry Fee** paid by the player for each LottoRace entry consists of a **Buy-in** and **Rake Fee**.

-You must set the Buy-in and Rake Fee.

-The total entry fee is displayed on all top level pages to provide clarity with respect to total cost for the player.
+The total Entry Fee (Buy-in + Rake) is displayed on all top level pages to provide clarity with respect to total cost for the player.

 ![Entry Fee](/uploads/entry-fee.png "Entry Fee")